JonasKruckenberg/imagetools/docs/spec.md

 ```

 Since the internal representation of the key-value pairs will likely be an object, duplicate keywords are NOT allowed
 and SHOULD be rejected with an error.
-Implementations were rejecting a request is not desirable, such as image
+Implementations where rejecting a request is not desirable, such as image
 processing servers, MUST NOT cache the invalid image (see [Caching](#caching)) and SHOULD consider alternative ways of
 warning (server logs etc.).